-On this day in 1989, Nolan Ryan of the Texas Rangers becomes the first pitcher in major league history to register 5,000 career strikeouts.
+On August 22, 1989, Nolan Ryan of the Texas Rangers becomes the first pitcher in major league history to register 5,000 career strikeouts.
 Ryan would go on to rack up a total of 5,714 strikeouts, over 1,500 more than his closest competition.

 Lynn Nolan Ryan, Jr. was born January 31, 1947, in Refugio, Texas and raised in Alvin, southeast of Houston.
 As a high school sophomore, he was scouted by Red Murff of the New York Mets.
 Ryan’s coach regaled Murff with tales of the young pitcher’s intimidating fastballs, so powerful they had broken catchers’ bones.
 Murff was impressed–his report said Ryan had the “best arm I’ve ever seen in my life.”